 5. TV Rename

 The app is easy to use and comes with some amazing features.
-For instance, it will alert you of any missing episodes from your TV show file.
+For instance, it will alert you of missing episodes from your TV show file.

 6. Media Center Master